aireaire/openshift-homework/Readme.md

 Now, to ensure pods are created on appropriate node each project has been added `openshift.io/node-selector` annotation with appropriate label.
 See `annotations:` property of namespaces in [the previous subsection](#multiple-clientscustomers-created)
-- #### The new project template is modified so that it includes a LimitRange
+- #### The new project template is modified so that it includes a LimitRange The `netpolicy_default_template.yaml` playbook creates cluster-wide configuration to use new project request template

 - #### A new user template is used to create a user object with the specific label value